Table of Contents

 “I can hear you, I can hear you.
 The speaker system is working!”

-The sketch shows the ‘innocent’ vintage radiogram (1960 t0 1970’s) on the left.
+The sketch shows the ‘innocent’ vintage radiogram (1960 to 1970s) on the left.
 An old electric fan sits on the radiogram.
 The radiogram was in our bedroom at home.
-On the right is the split pole fence – two thin copper cables ran across the top of the fence to connect the speakers with the radiogram.
+On the right is the split pole fence – two thin copper cables ran across the top of the wall to connect the speakers with the radiogram.
 It became an instant walkie-talkie.
 The distance between the speakers was about 90 to 100 metres.

-The fence details: Height of the fence = 1.
-8 to 2 metre.
+The fence details: The height of the fence is 1.8 to 2 metres.
 Treated timber fixed with galvanised nails.

 Pilot radiogram.
-Radio on the left and the turntable on the right in the unit.
+The radio is located on the left, and the turntable, positioned on the right, is part of the unit.

 Large glass Radio Valves